TranDanh1122/TranDanh1122/README.md

 # 👋 Hi there, I'm Trần Thành Danh

-(not Tran Thanh Danh!!!! - If you are not Vietnamese or do not consider yourself Vietnamese, you may mispronounce words, but please write correctly.
-Show some respect for my nation's language, or there is nothing for us to talk about)!

 🚀 **Fresher Frontend Developer** passionate about modern web technologies

 🌱 Currently learning **Next.js & Advanced React Patterns**